-- · on foot and not within a public right-of-way,
+- on foot and not within a public right-of-way,

-- · using a shotgun,
+- using a shotgun,

 - using a calling device, and

 - more than 200 feet from a vehicle.

-Closed sharp-tailed grouse area
+🌟 NEW-Sharp-tailed grouse area

+A newly-created sharp-tailed grouse hunting zone will limit early season hunting in the east-central part of the state, which may benefit the overall population.
+See map below for season dates and zone boundaries.
 The shaded area on the map below is closed to sharp-tailed grouse hunting, except for licensed prairie chicken hunters within their selected zone.